Rebaiiii/PBL5_Zero123plusplus_modification/README.md

 Outputs include each condition's 3×2 sheet, a comparison grid, per-slot grids, condition/debug JSON, and CSV/JSON metrics.
 The implemented metric is mean absolute pixel difference from the baseline, reported globally and for front versus side/back slots.
 It measures whether and where conditioning changes the output; it is **not** a perceptual-quality or 3D-accuracy score.
 Despite exposing `--run_reconstruction`, this script deliberately raises `NotImplementedError` for that flag; reconstruct selected sheets separately.

-For prepared user-study folders, [`scripts/evaluate_user_study_lpips.py`](scripts/evaluate_user_study_lpips.py) provides LPIPS-based comparisons, and [`scripts/reconstruct_user_study_models.py`](scripts/reconstruct_user_study_models.py) reconstructs saved sheets.
-The repository does not include the required study outputs or ground-truth images.

 ## Results

 Only training evidence is committed, so the claims below are deliberately limited to [`training_log.txt`](training_log.txt).
-No qualitative ablation sheets, LPIPS report, user-study results, or mesh-quality benchmark are tracked.
+No qualitative ablation sheets or mesh-quality benchmark are tracked.

 The logged run used 437 training samples and 49 validation samples on one NVIDIA GeForce RTX 3060.
 It completed five epochs (2,185 optimizer steps; the configured 2,500-step ceiling was not reached because `max_epochs=5`) and saved `adapter_last.pt` in the original training environment.